ayacomputer/cook-helper/README.md

 ## Usage
 To use this app,  please create your account in sign up page.
 ```
-[Recipes page] : you can view all recipes and click on the photo to view a recipe and edit its details.
+[Recipes page] : you can view all recipes and click on the photo to view a recipe </br>
+and edit its details by clicking the edit button and update. </br>
 Unwanted recipes can be deleted here.
 ```
 ```
-[Cooking page] : displays the recipes selected on the recipe page.
-Multiple recipes can be displayed.
+[Cooking page] : displays the recipes selected on the recipe page. <br/>
+Multiple recipes can be displayed.<br/>
-All of the ingredients are displayed at the top so that you can plan your shopping quicker.
+All of the ingredients are displayed at the top so that you can plan your shopping quicker.<br/>
 The instruction steps are collapsible, so you can hide finished steps and multitask easily when cooking!
 ```
 ```
-[Create Recipe page] : This page allows you to create a new recipe.
-Fill in the fields according to your recipe.
-Ingredients and steps are adjustable, so you can add more or less.
+[Create Recipe page] : This page allows you to create a new recipe. </b>
+Fill in the fields according to your recipe. <br/>
+Ingredients and steps are adjustable, so you can add more or less.<br/>
 Recipe photos can be added from your PC, Instagram or Google Drive, unsplash etc.
 ```

 Following image shows this application's functionality.